+An early attempt in this direction has been made by \textcite{Thygessen2007,Strange2011}.
+Due to computational limitations, the system sizes available at the time have not been sufficiently large to demonstrate convergence with respect to the simulation volume.
+Therefore, the results are not fully conclusive.
+However, relevant fundamental questions have been formulated that certainly need to be clarified in future research, for instance concerning the importance of self-consistency \cite{Thygesen2008} and dynamical image charge effects \cite{Jin2014}.

-\item Rather than systematically computing a Green's function within a closed formalism, as in \ref{i1}, one modifies the bare $G_\text{KS}$ following a physically motivated recipe (`{scissors operators}' and `image-charge corrections') \cite{Mowbray2008,Quek2009}.
-It carries a manifestly {\it ad hoc} character and therefore the validity of this repair scheme is difficult to evaluate, systematically.
+(iii) Rather than systematically computing a Green's function within a closed formalism (as in (ii) above) one modifies the bare $G_\text{KS}$ following a physically motivated recipe (`{scissors operators}' and `image-charge corrections') \cite{Mowbray2008,Quek2009,Quek2007}.
+The procedure carries a manifestly {\it ad hoc} character and therefore its validity is difficult to evaluate systematically.

-In this realm, a significant advancement has been made in recent work by Celis Gil and Thijssen \cite{CelisGil2017}.
+In this realm, a significant advancement has been made in recent work by \textcite{CelisGil2017}.
 These authors determine the shift-parameters for the scissors operators in a self-consistent procedure by (computationally) gating the molecule inside the junction and monitoring the evolution of charge with the gate voltage, $Q(\Vg)$.
 As is well known, approximate DFT-functionals, such as generalized gradient-corrected functionals (GGA), do not properly predict the shape of the charge evolution: as in typical mean-field approximations, $Q^\text{GGA}(\Vg)$ fails to exhibit a plateau at integer filling (`Coulomb-blockade') in closed-shell calculations.
-Nevertheless, $Q^\text{GGA}(\Vg)$ is a useful object to study, because the gate-values that it takes to (de-)populate the LUMO (HOMO) allow to reconstruct $U$, which is the key scissors parameters. \end{enumerate}
+Nevertheless, $Q^\text{GGA}(\Vg)$ is a useful object to study, because the gate-values that it takes to (de-)populate the LUMO (HOMO) allow to reconstruct $U$, which is the key scissors parameter.